Averting government shutdown, Congress approves temporary funding through the holidays

 He said the pot of money available for Ukraine is “withering away, and with it will be a deleterious effect on Ukraine’s ability to continue to defend itself.”

+Sen. Michael Bennet, D-Colo., said in a statement that he voted against Wednesday’s funding package because it did not include aid for Ukraine.

-Schumer said the Senate would try to move forward on both the funding and border legislation in the coming weeks, but warned it would require a compromise.
+Schumer said the Senate would try to move forward on both the funding and border legislation in the coming weeks, but warned it would require a compromise and implored the House speaker, Johnson, to once again work with Democrats.

+“I hope the new speaker continues to choose the bipartisan approach,” Schumer said.

+Associated Press writers Mary Clare Jalonick, Darlene Superville and Farnoush Amiri contributed to this report.